 MESA works closely with industry partners and the University of California, California State University, the California Community Colleges, the Association of Independent Colleges and Universities and the State Department of Education.

-BYMS Campus Life meetings take place on Tuesdays (Grades 5,6) and Thursday (Grades 7-8).
-Mr. Cato is the advisor.
+BYMS Campus Light meetings take place on Tuesdays (Grades 5,6) and Thursday (Grades 7-8).
 All students are welcome.

-Campus Life Middle School ministry combines healthy relationships with creative programs to help young people make good choices, establish a solid foundation for life, and positively impact their schools.
-Like every ministry of YFC, Campus Life seeks to engage these young people wherever they are found as lifelong followers of Jesus Christ.
-Campus Life meets every Tuesday at lunchtime.
-For more information: http://www.yfc.net/campuslifem.
+Campus Light combines healthy relationships with creative programs to help young people make good choices, establish a solid foundation for life, and positively impact their schools.
+This club seeks to engage these young people wherever they are found as lifelong followers of Jesus Christ.